Eyallotan/GC_Simulator/README.md

 You can also adjust the number of writes to use to achieve steady state (this can be better integrated in the future to be part of the adjustable parameters..).

 ### Print Mode
 We have implemented a print mode option that reflects block and page statistics as the simulator runs, along with information about the number of logical writes and more useful information.
-The print mode option is turned off by default and should not be used unless you redirect your output to a file (otherwise print time will probably make the simulation run for a very long time). if you wish to turn on the print you can comment out the following line in ```main.cpp```:
+The print mode option is turned off by default and should not be used unless you redirect your output to a file (otherwise print time will probably make the simulation run for a very long time). if you wish to turn on the print mode you can comment out the following line in ```main.cpp```:
 ```cpp
 64.  /* if you wish to activate print mode remove comment */
 65.    //scg->setPrintMode(true);